Na Yeong-seok: Early Career in KBS

 Na and Lee Myung-han reunited with writer Lee Woo-jung when both were in charge of co-directing Heroine 5.
 Heroine 5 was one of the segments of Sunday 101%, which was renamed Happy Sunday since November 2004, and it was broadcast from April 4, 2004, to May 1, 2005, on KBS 2.
 It was followed by the sequel, Heroine 6, which aired from May 8, 2005, to April 29, 2007, on KBS 2.
 When Lee and Na Young-seok developed another segments, Shin Won-hoo took over as the director.

 Na and Lee Myung-han collaborated on two new segments of Happy Sunday: High Five and Are You Ready?
 High Fiveaired on KBS 2TV from May 6, 2007, to May 18, 2008.
 The show was hosted by Jee Seok-jin and it focused on five female stars who embarked on different job experiences.
 Throughout the series, they took on roles such as flight attendants, farmers, stuntwomen, and police officers.
 Given the diverse backgrounds of the stars, comedic twists and events were often incorporated into their training.
 The initial lineup of High Five stars included comedian Jo Hye-ryun, entertainer Hyun Young, singer Chae Yeon, MC Park Kyung-lim, and actress Kim Min-sun.

 Happy Sunday: Are You Ready? was aired from May 6, 2007, to July 29, 2007.
 Kang Ho-dong served as the host, and the cast included Lee Soo-geun, Eun Ji-won, Kim Jong-min, Noh Hong-chul, and Ji Sang-ryeol.
 The show centered around the cast and special guests engaging in a variety of games.
 The initial three episodes focused on games related to the Chinese language, while the subsequent episodes leading up to the finale featured physical and logic-based games.
-Unfortunately, due to poor ratings, Are You Ready? was discontinued after airing 12 episodes.
+However, due to poor ratings, Are You Ready? was discontinued after airing 12 episodes.